scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ### Fitting models to data

-**Analysis of Variance (ANOVA)** using `aov` and (generalized) **linear models** using `lm`or `glm` are closely related to each other and differ maintly in *intent* of analysis and default *presentation* of results.
+**Analysis of Variance (ANOVA)** using `aov` and (generalized) **linear models** using `lm`or `glm` are closely related to each other and differ mainly in *intent* of analysis and default *presentation* of results.

 You can think of them as extensions of a two-sample t-test.
 Remember that the two-sample t-test allows to test the difference in a dependent variable (a.k.a. **response** variable, measure variable, Y variable) between two levels of one factor (a.k.a. **predictor** variable, independent variable, X variable).
-A common example is the difference in human height (the dependent variable) between two sexes (the predictor variable).
+A textbook two-sample t-test is the test for difference in human height (the dependent variable) between two sexes (the predictor variable).

 Let us start with a [**one-sample t-test**] (https://en.wikipedia.org/wiki/Student%27s_t-test):